-The Student has completed at least st 300 hours?
+The Student has completed at least 300 hours?
 Yes No

 Midterm Signatures

-Agency Field Instructor Date
+J Agency Field Instructor Date

 University Liaison Date

-I, have reviewed my Midtendations for the remainder of this se erm and I am in agreement
+I, have reviewed my Midte erm and I am in agreement

-with the evaluation and recomme ndations for the remainder of this se emester.
+with the evaluation and recomm endations for the remainder of this se emester.

 MSW Student Intern Date:

 Midterm Optional Comments

-I, agreement with the evaluation. have reviewed my Midt erm and I am not in
+I,agreement with the evaluation. have reviewed my Midt erm and I am not in

 MSW Student Intern Date